GoldenBlock99/Snake_Game/README.md

-The game needs to be ran in the latest version of Python and Pygame Download the entire folder, the .exe WILL NOT RUN if it is not in the same folder as the resources
+The game needs to be ran in the latest version of Python and Pygame Download the entire folder also available on itch.io: https://thegoldenblock.itch.io/snake-v2